I2VControl-Camera: Precise Video Camera Control with Adjustable Motion Strength: Experiments

 \subsection{Visualization Results}

 In this section, we show the visualization results of our method, demonstrating both pixel-level controllability and the motion strength adjustment.
-Due to the length and format of the paper, the results shown below are all in frame-by-frame image format.
+Due to the format of the paper, the results shown below are all in frame-by-frame image format.
+Please see our \href{https://wanquanf.github.io/I2VControlCamera}{project page} for video results.